 The couple decided to keep the production small and focus of revitalising local indigenous varieties in this forgotten, yet historic wine region.
 These include local clones of Riesling, Chardonnay and Burgundac (aka Pinot Noir) in addition to Vranac, Muscat Ottonel, Tamjanika, Graševina, and Gamay “Petits Grains” which is related to, but not the same as the Gamay of Beaujolais.
 All grapes are grown according to a strict charter of organic farming and harvested by hand.
 The winemaking philosophy mirrors what both Cyrille and Estelle have learned and practiced in Burgundy.

-We at Forest Wines are pleased to be stocking Francuska Vinarija's wines - introducing Istina 2012 - the name means ‘the truth’.
+We at Forest Wines are pleased to have stocked Francuska Vinarija's wines in the past - namely Istina 2012 - the name means ‘the truth’.
 This wine uses Vranac and Burgundac, originally from Macedonia, grapes that are opulent and rich in their homeland, but here in Serbia, a little further to the north, there is more freshness.
 This is still a rich, deeply tannic wine, with tight dark fruits and a pleasantly rustic power to the body.
 You might not be able to tell where this comes from if tasting it blind, but you would know it comes from somewhere with a heart.

 Heading to the East?
 Try Serbia!